 You can create as many boards as your heart desires.
 On each of those boards, you create lists and under these lists, you can add cards.
 In each card, you can add documents, links, pictures, and (my personal favorite) checklists.

-One thing that sets Trello apart from the crowd is something I like to call “cute factor”.
+One thing that sets Trello apart from the crowd is something I like to call the “cute factor”.
 Trello works best if you make it a habit to check it throughout the day.
 I like to think of it as a dashboard for my life.

 Since I’m a visual creature, I want the app I’m going to be poring over to be visually pleasing.
 In this aspect, as with many others, Trello delivers.
 Trello allows you to customize each board with a background color or you can choose a photo from their library.
 I like to change up the backgrounds every week or so to keep things interesting.